speedment/jpa-streamer-demo/hibernate/README.md

 $ docker run -d --publish 3306:3306 --name mysqld restsql/mysql-sakila
 ```

+> **_NOTE:_**  This Docker image does not support ARM64 architecture, thus if you are running on e.g. an M1 Mac, you need to emulate an Intel image by adding the flag '--platform linux/amd64' after 'docker run' in the above command.
+This may not always work ideally, learn more about why at the [Docker webpage](https://docs.docker.com/desktop/mac/apple-silicon/#known-issues).
+>

 ### Run via IDE
 Open the project as a Maven project in your IDE and execute any of the main-methods in one of the Demo-classes.